Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 * Put on CNC Safety Goggles before using the CNC function.
 * If the machine fails to respond, check if the cables are securely connected.

 Don't say **please**, **you can**, or **you should** at the beginning of every step.
 It is easy to unconsciously overuse **please**, regardless of tone.
 Refrain from using it in regular situations, because they lose meaning shortly and the content will become cluttered.
-Use it only when errors occur and fixing them can cause inconvenience for the user.
+Use it only when errors occur and fixing them can cause inconvenience for the users.

 More words are not always more accurate.
 Always use less words when they are precise enough.
 For example, don't say: